Taxes

 By using a Roth when you initially begin saving in your 401(k), you’re paying taxes at presumably lower rates, as tax rates are expected to rise in the future.

-Opportunity for Roth Conversions, When it Makes Sense
+Opportunity for Roth Conversions, When It Makes Sense

 Additionally, a Roth provides flexibility by allowing you to do a Roth conversion when it makes the most sense from a tax planning and distribution perspective.
+Our advisors frequently hear from people that they wish they would have put more into the Roth.
+That’s not to say that the Roth is the end all be all because there are situations in which it isn’t advisable to convert or contribute to a Roth account.

 2. Tax Gain & Tax Loss Harvesting